mui/material-ui/docs/data/base/guides/working-with-tailwind-css/working-with-tailwind-css.md

 ## Getting started

-The goal of this guide is to teach you how to style MUI Base components using Tailwind CSS.
+The goal of this guide is to teach you how to style MUI Base components using Tailwind CSS while building an interactive and accessible app.
-If you don't have experience with Tailwind CSS, we recommend that you get familiar with it first before diving into this guide.

-We're not going to cover all the steps to build the UI we'll use as reference but rather focus on how to insert MUI Base components to make it interactive and accessible while styling it with Tailwind CSS.
-This is what we'll build:
+### Prerequisites

+This guide assumes that you have a basic working knowledge of the following:

+- Tailwind CSS
+- TypeScript in React
+- building React UI components

+We will not be covering these topics in detail here.

+The end result of this guide is an interactive media player interface.
+Here's what it will look like in the end:

 <img src="/static/images/base-with-tailwind-css/player-final.png" alt="Screenshot of the media player used as example in the guide, designed by the Tailwind Labs team" style="width: 796px; margin-top: 8px; margin-bottom: 8px;" />